GriefSmith/Ctranslator/TRANSLATION_GUIDE.md

 ### ⚠️ Undo Requirements

 To use "Undo Changes", you **MUST**:

 1. Keep the same text elements selected
 2. Don't deselect or switch to different elements
 3. If you deselect by accident, re-select the same elements (Ctrl/Cmd + A)

-**Why?** The undo function needs to read a fresh draft from your selection to restore the Spanish text.
+**Why?** The undo function needs to read a fresh draft from your selection to restore the original text.

 **If you deselect:**

 - The "↩ Undo Changes" button becomes disabled
 - A warning appears: "⚠ Select the text elements to enable undo"
 - Solution: Re-select the same text elements